With a bit of planning and a few precautions, your social life can still go ahead.

 - Drinking a little alcohol probably won't affect most types of chemotherapy – but check with your doctor first.

-- To avoid getting an infection, always eat freshly cooked food - avoid raw meat, fish, eggs, soft cheese and take away foods.
+- To avoid getting an infection, always eat freshly cooked food - avoid raw meat, fish, eggs and mould ripened or blue veined cheeses

-- If you have an important social event coming up, ask your doctor whether they can arrange your chemo so that you’re between treatments that week.
+- If you have an important social event coming up, ask your doctor whether they can arrange your chemotherapy so that you’re between treatments that week.